pk5865/Pasword-generator/README.md

-# Pasword-generator
+# PASSWORD-GENERATOR
-Created a Python-based Password Generator that takes user input for length and generates secure, random passwords using letters, digits, and special characters.
-Focused on logic and security.
+A password generator is a useful tool that generates strong and random passwords for users.
+This project aims to create a password generator application using Python, allowing users to specify the length and complexity of the password.